ErfanDavoodiNasr/nct_trade/README.md

 - **Margin Calculator**: Determine the required margin for opening a trade based on trade size, symbol, and margin ratio.

 - **Value of One Pip**: Calculate the monetary value of a single pip movement for a given currency pair.

+- **currency converter**: Convert currencies based on the latest exchange rates.

 - **Interactive Console Menu**: Navigate through options with a simple console interface.